 For the tariffs before revenue matching listed below, LV costs are allocated to the fixed charge by estimating the proportion of LV network capacity used by these categories of users, and dividing the corresponding proportion of LV costs by the number of domestic and non-domestic MPANs:

-Domestic Aggregated
+Domestic Aggregated or CT

-Non-Domestic Aggregated.
+Non-Domestic Aggregated or CT.

 Not used.